Ankursohal007/EmployeeRecord/README.md

 # Employee Master with fireabse login

-It's a project to add employee record with all CRUD operation.
+It's a project to add employee record with all CRUD operation.Project include firebase login and SQLite database with using provider state management.

 ## Setup
 Create google-services.json for android and GoogleService-Info.plist for IOS and add in their respective folders.